Skip to main content

 • Key Syntax: var (Mutable), let (Immutable)

 Creating immutable collections is a good practice.
-It not only makes the program logic clearer but also allows the Swift compiler to optimize performance for immutable collections.
+It not only makes program logic clearer but also allows the Swift compiler to optimize performance for immutable collections.

-2. Example Analysis
+2. Swift Example

 #